Bhoomika2325/VirtualScreeningRepo/README.md

     python orchestrator.py --query query.json
 ```

-Use a single query for testing
-example queries are present in example_queries.json
+Use a single query for testing.
+Example queries are present in example_queries.json

 ## Outputs: